 was not completed until about 90 percent of the titanium piping was already on

 the ship, which resulted in additional rework and schedule delays.

-from Ed.
-Welding Titanium.
-It would have been an easy task with TIP TIG which was available at this time.
+from Em.
+Welding Titanium would have been a much easier task with TIP TIG, which was available at this time.

 ship alsp encountered problems with faulty welds on P-1 piping

 systems, a designation used in high-temperature, high-pressure, and other

 critical systems.
 This class of piping is used primarily in hydraulic applications

 in engineering and machinery spaces.
 P-1 piping systems require more extensive

 weld documentation than other pipes as they are part of critical systems and could